 Investments

 Investments comprise investments in quoted equity instruments which are measured at fair value where this can be measured reliably.
 Where fair value cannot be measured reliably then the investment is carried at cost less impairment.
-Changes in fair value are recognised in the statement of retained earnings.
+Changes in fair value are recognised in the statement of income and retained earnings.

 Income recognition